NESA: Relational Neuro-Symbolic Static Program Analysis: Related Work

 \section{Related Work}

-\ \ \emph{\textbf{Symbolic Static Analysis.}} Mainstream symbolic static analysis techniques derive program properties from IR code generated by compiler infrastructures~\cite{Xue16SVF, CadarDE08, Shi18Pinpoint, Arzt14FlowDroid}.
-By interpreting IR semantics, these techniques typically reduce static analysis problems to deciding the satisfiability of constraints~\cite{CadarDE08, CalcagnoDOY09} or answering specific graph reachability queries~\cite{Shi18Pinpoint, Xue16SVF}.
-Typically, \textsc{FlowDroid} detects taint vulnerabilities upon an exploded super-graph derived from Soot IR~\cite{Arzt14FlowDroid}. \textsc{Infer} constructs a sophisticated constraint system via bi-abduction to precisely abstract memory for memory safety verification~\cite{CalcagnoDOY09}.
-While symbolic static analyzers perform well on targeted problems, it is difficult to generalize to other analysis tasks, such as detecting diverse bug types outside their targeted scope.
-Nevertheless, extending these analyzers requires expert knowledge of compiler infrastructures and demands implementing new analysis core engines.
-Although there are lint-like analyzers like Semgrep~\cite{DBLP:conf/ease/BennettH0C24} and Clang-Tidy~\cite{ClangTidy} offering customized and compilation-free analysis, they target syntactic patterns rather than semantic properties, and thus, falling out of the scope of this work.
+\ \ \ \ \emph{\textbf{Symbolic Static Program Analysis.}} Mainstream symbolic analyzers derive program properties from IR code generated by compilers~\cite{Xue16SVF, CadarDE08, Shi18Pinpoint, Arzt14FlowDroid} and reduce the analysis to deciding the satisfiability of constraints~\cite{CadarDE08, CalcagnoDOY09} or answering graph reachability queries~\cite{Shi18Pinpoint, Xue16SVF}.
+Typically, \textsc{FlowDroid} detects taint vulnerabilities upon Soot IR~\cite{Arzt14FlowDroid}. \textsc{Infer} constructs a sophisticated constraint system for precise memory bug detection~\cite{CalcagnoDOY09}.
+While symbolic static program analyzers perform well on targeted problems, it is difficult to generalize to other tasks, such as detecting diverse bug types outside their targeted scopes.
+Extending them requires expertise of analysis infrastructures and even demands implementing new analysis engines~\cite{DBLP:conf/icse/JohnsonSMB13}.
+For example, customizing CodeQL checkers typically requires writing over 100 lines of queries in the CodeQL query language that contains thousands of utility classes and APIs~\cite{CodeQL}.
+Although lint-like checkers~\cite{DBLP:conf/ease/BennettH0C24, ClangTidy} offer compilation-free analysis, they target syntactic patterns rather than semantic ones, and thus, falling out of our scope.